Figma Plugin

 Not yet supported:

 - Triggers and conditions — every imported flow ships with no trigger rules.
-Add them in the editor.

 - Button actions — buttons import without navigation.
 Wire up next-screen, dismiss, or URL actions in the editor.